 Biologics are medicinal products, created by biological processes (not chemically), such as vaccines, blood and blood components, allergenics, somatic cells, gene therapy products, tissues, recombinant proteins etc

-The program prepares Certified Clinical Research Professionals (CCRP) for practically all clinical research positions:
+The CRP (CRA/CRC) Certification program prepares Certified Clinical Research Professionals (CCRP) for practically all the main jobs in a clinical trial (except finances, insurances, patents, legal matters and marketing).

 A CRA represents the sponsor company and ensures that proper procedures are followed during the complex, long, expensive clinical trials process.